 Have a good stock of gloves for staff to use (this is probably just standard practice for most services) and remind staff to use them when handling laundry and other potentially contaminated items.
 Gloves should be changed between activities and between clients or their belongings.

-You should also consider purchasing supplies of alcohol-based hand rub and encourage staff to use this throughout the day to supplement hand washing practices.
+You should also consider purchasing supplies of alcohol-based hand rub/sanitiser and encourage staff to use this throughout the day to supplement hand washing practices.

-Face masks are not required unless the support worker is directly assisting a client with COVID-19 or where it is suspected that the client has the virus, as there is no evidence that wearing a mask – of any type – protects non-sick persons.
-The main problem with face masks is that people are not changing them often enough or they don’t understand how to use and dispose of them correctly.
+Face masks are not required unless the support worker is directly assisting a client with COVID-19 or where it is suspected that the client has the virus.
+(Note: this has changed since the publication of this post and it is a requirement for aged care workers in some areas to wear a face mask whenever they are assisting clients) The main problem with face masks is that people are not changing them often enough or they don’t understand how to use and dispose of them correctly.